 As of December 31, 2022 and 2021, we were party to forward interest rate swap agreements with an aggregate notional amount of \$200.0 million.
 In the fourth quarter of 2022, in conjunction with the amendment to our senior secured credit facility which, among other items, amended the base rate of our variable-rate borrowings from LIBOR to Term SOFR, we updated the reference rate within our interest rate swap agreements from LIBOR to Term SOFR.
 Under the terms of the updated interest rate swap agreements, we receive from the counterparty interest on the notional amount based on one month Term SOFR and we pay to the counterparty a stated, fixed rate.
-Prior to updating our interest rate swap agreements, we received from the counterparty interest on the notional amount based on one month Term state swap agreements in effect as of December 31, 2022 have staggered maturities through August 31, 2027.
+Prior to updating our interest rate swap agreements, we received from the counterparty interest on the notional amount based on one month LIBOR and we paid to the counterparty a stated, fixed rate.
+The forward interest rate swap agreements in effect as of December 31, 2022 have staggered maturities through August 31, 2027.